keyforgerules/keyforgerules.github.io/README.md

 Æmber is tracked by Æmber tokens, and is used to forge keys.

+Only Æmber in your own Æmber pool is considered “yours” for the purpose of card effects.

 See also: Capture, Keys, Reap, Steal.

 ![Æmber token](img/amber.jpg)